woshilaiceshide/scala-web-repl/README.md

 You'll see how you controlled the actor in the running application.

 ## TODO
-* I'll write some utilities to help introspection for applications based on akka, spray and play.
+* write some utilities to help introspection for applications based on akka, spray and play.
 Any interested guy is appreciated.

 * How to forbid `'System.exit(-1)'`, or do more sophisticated restrictions, even authentication and authorization?